 Millstatt Genesis and Physiologus

-8 rhyming poems in 6,062 verses – this is the Millstatt Genesis and Physiologus manuscript: it is one of the most important of the Early Middle High German anthology manuscripts.
+8 rhyming poems in 6,062 verses – this is the so-called Millstatt Genesis and Physiologus manuscript: it is one of the most important of the Early Middle High German anthology manuscripts.
 It dates from ca. 1200 in southern Bavaria, although probably not from the namesake monastery of Millstatt in Upper Carinthia itself.
 The first section (fol.
 1-84) is the most important text in terms of literary history, namely a free rhymed translation of the biblical book of Genesis into German.
-The MillstĂ€tter Physiologus (fol.
-84v-101) is a textbook of zoology also written in rhyme and describes 29 animals.
+Also written in rhyme, the Millstatt Physiologus (fol.
+84v–101) is a Christian moralizing textbook on zoology that describes 29 more or less real animal species.
 These two sections are illustrated with 119 finely colored pen and ink drawings.
 Due to cost considerations, the publisher had to forgo color reproductions of the 167 leaves in total.
 However, 8 true-color reproductions, which are included with the commentary volume, give a vivid impression of the delicate hues of the original.

 Millstatt Genesis and Physiologus